dario-cruz/dariocruz.dev/blog/2025-03-19-Loggy-Sherlock/index.md

 ## Key Takeaways

 - [FlareVM](https://github.com/mandiant/flare-vm) is a really good resource for setting up reverse engineering machines.
-With it's comprehensive list of tools and utilities it makes the task of reverse engineering & malware analysis that much more easy.
+With its comprehensive list of tools and utilities it makes the task of reverse engineering & malware analysis that much more easy.
 - `strings` & `grep` can be useful in passive analysis of malware.
 When used in conjunction they allow for filtering and gathering information about said malware.
 This facilitates deeper investigation and understanding of malware behavior.
 - [Ghidra](https://github.com/NationalSecurityAgency/ghidra) is a reverse engineering framework developed by the NSA.
-It provides much of the same functionality as another popular tool [IDA](https://hex-rays.com/) , decompiling of Windows Portable Executable files, the ability to see function logic and defined variables, etc. Ghidra is also open-source compared to IDA which is closed and has a pro version.
+It provides much of the same functionality as another popular tool [IDA](https://hex-rays.com/) , decompiling of Windows Portable Executable files, the ability to see function logic and defined variables, etc. Ghidra is also open-source compared to IDA which is proprietary and has a pro version.